-- The Time booking section in the user profile: Adding a Manual Time Booking Entry on the User Profile Page - The Time booking tab in the History section of the ticket: Adding a Manual Time Booking within a Ticket

-Time booking in the user profile and time booking within tickets can be disabled separately by your CM administrator.
+- The Time booking section in the user profile: Adding a time booking - The Time booking tab in the History section of the ticket: Adding a time booking within a ticket - Time booking in the user profile and time booking within tickets can be disabled separately by your CM administrator.
 Therefore, it is possible that time booking in your Web Client is not possible in one or both of the locations.